 Is it possible that the greatest threat to one's existence comes not from a vicious enemy but from one's protector(s) who may (1) deliberately exploit one, (2) manipulate and harm one in the interests of better control or of guaranteed safety, (3) attract violence by organizing one's protection, and/or (4) turn on one?

-Here we arrive at the ultimate misogynist fantasy wager: that the ideological ‘seduction’ of ordinary North Koreans will be made more effective by our ethical stance that subjugates them, that they will become fascinated by our public activity and eventually understand that despite the violence we have inflicted and will need to inflict, we have really been doing all this for her all along, she just does not realize it yet.
+Here we arrive at the ultimate misogynist wager: that the ideological ‘seduction’ of ordinary North Koreans will be made more effective by our ethical stance that subjugates them, that they will become fascinated by our public activity and eventually understand that despite the violence we have inflicted and will need to inflict, we have really been doing all this for her all along, she just does not realize it yet.
 Rejecting this “perspective of the Last Judgment” (i.e. the Stalinist claim that the coming utopia will justify the innocent blood being spilled) is “the very condition of a truly autonomous ethics” (Žižek 2012a: 99).
 Put perfectly for this thesis, “the Last Judgment does not come at the end times, it is the martial law – the state of exception – here and now” (Ibid: 101).

 Behind Enemy Lines 2: Axis of Evil (2005) represents ‘the regime’ with two characters: first ‘the obstacle,’ a disheveled, unpredictable, drunkard-looking officer with broken English who enjoys driving a nail (crucifixion-style) through a captured American SEAL’s hand in the process of interrogation, later shooting an ordinary Korean for no reason.
 Second, ‘the Lady’: a clean-cut officer of higher rank and an eloquent English speaker who castigates the former for his brutality and calmly explains to the SEAL that he must execute him because Kim Jong-il “thinks that we are more powerful than we actually are” and may launch an invasion if he discovers him.
-After the SEAL escapes, he is not only saved by the good officer, but aided in his mission of destroying a nuclear facility: “Tell your President we are not all ignorant peasants in this country,” he tells the SEAL.
+After the SEAL escapes, he is not only saved by the good officer, but aided in his mission of destroying a military facility: “Tell your President we are not all ignorant peasants in this country,” he tells the SEAL.
 This officer is the narcissistic ideological projection who recognizes the falsity of his ideology and sees that our violence is really in his best interests and thereby and justifies our position.
 He is the purely illusory precondition of any military intervention.

 So when Westerners, especially politicians, express their profound affective connection to the pre-revolutionary North Korean's plight, their love is reducing the Korean to “a kind of empty projection screen” through evacuating her of her identity: